Pratikshinde55/AWS-EKS-SetUp/README.md

 # Step 7: (Create pod)

-If we want to launch OS, Server< App then that entire Software we bundle in one box or software called as "Image"  and that image in Container world called as "Container Image".
+If we want to launch OS, Server, App then that entire Software we bundle in one box or software called as "Image"  and that image in Container world called as "Container Image".

 If we want to launch app/container/pod with help of image we use term as "deployment" in K8S world.